-- Personalized to you Khan Academy will create a tailored practice plan for students based on a diagnostic or their SAT or PSAT/NMSQT score. - Interactive thousands of practice questions, videos, lessons, and hints plus study and test-taking tips and strategies. - Official-8 full-length, real practice tests and content created in partnership with College Board. - Instant- get constant feedback and progress so you know where you stand. - Raises confidence and scores-20 hours of practice on Khan Academy is associated with an average 115- point score increase from the PSAT/NMSQT to the SAT, nearly double the average gain without Khan. - Go to www.khanacademy.org/sat to learn more about the inside scoop on the SAT.
-Free and exclusively from Khan Academy.
+- Personalized to you- Khan Academy is a free resource that will create a tailored practice plan for students based on a diagnostic or their SAT or PSAT/NMSQT score. - Interactive thousands of practice questions, videos, lessons, and hints plus study and test-taking tips and strategies. - Official-8 full-length, real practice tests and content created in partnership with College Board. - Instant- get constant feedback and progress so you know where you stand. - Raises confidence and scores-20 hours of practice on Khan Academy is associated with an average 115- point score increase from the PSAT/NMSQT to the SAT, nearly double the average gain without Khan. - Go to www.khanacademy.org/sat to learn more about the inside scoop on the SAT.
+Free and exclusively from Khan Academy. - Cost: Free